Prince George’s Solicitation Lawyer

 Solicitation charges can disrupt families and relationships, but with aggressive legal representation, you can counter the charges and restore your reputation.

-Solicitation Laws in Maryland
+Solicitation Laws in PG County

 The state’s general prostitution statute is found in Maryland Code § 11-306.
 Under this law, it is a misdemeanor to engage in prostitution or solicit prostitution.
 Whether a person is offering sex acts in exchange for money (prostitution) or offering money in exchange for sex acts (solicitation)—the crimes are considered equal under the law.